fedorovychh/seller-retail-reports/README.md

 git clone https://github.com/fedorovychh/seller-retail-reports.git
 ```

-Open project in Inteliji IDEA
+Open project in IntelliJ IDEA

 Load Maven dependencies

-Define properties in application.properties file to match your need
+Define properties in the application.properties file to match your needs

+Start the project

-Open address http://localhost:8081/swagger-ui/index.html in your browser
+Open the address http://localhost:8081/swagger-ui/index.html in your browser

 Success!!!
-You can start the project.